Raphhh/samurai/README.md

 ### Enable/disable a module(todo)

-If you disable a module, it will be not called during the "new" command, neither with the "module" command.
+If you disable a module, it will be not called during the `new` command, neither with the `module` command.

 ```console
 $ samurai module disable <module_name>